Japan Radio Company JRC

 No play in the tuning knob, either side to side or in and out...great

 to see this.
-This tuning knob does have a way to adjust the
+Tuning knob does have a way to adjust the

 rotating torque.
 This is done by loosening the set screws on the

 knob and sliding the knob on the encoder shaft.
-The knob is
+Knob is

 pretty stiff as it comes stock.